 I’m thrilled to introduce you to my new book, I Was Blind (Dating), but Now I See.
 This is the story of my misadventures in dating, but more than that, it’s the story of how I was knocked over by God’s grace and love.
+It’s the story of how I found God in the middle of my waiting.

 It’s my story, but I hope you’ll find a bit of your own story in it too.
 While the details may be different, we all know what it’s like to wait, what it’s like to try to keep praying and hoping for something, what it’s like when God is silent about a desire that’s close to our hearts.